-The partnership, which is simply being called The Alliance for now (a new name is in the works), was formed in June 2018, between the three Ontario-based angel networks to form the umbrella angel investor group.
+The partnership, initially called The Alliance, now formally known as Equation Angels, was formed in June 2018, was formed in June 2018, between the three Ontario-based angel networks to form the umbrella angel investor group.
 The collaboration was formed to assist, promote, and foster the expansion of the groups and increase the number of investments by their respective networks, and create a more streamlined process for entrepreneurs seeking equity investment.
 The Alliance will represent over 185 angels, and have collectively completed 241 rounds totalling $84.6 million over the last decade.

 “When this opportunity came up, I was really excited because I saw it as a win-win situation both for the angels and the entrepreneurs,” Joss told BetaKit.
 “There’s a lot of value to the entrepreneur in terms of making [investment] more streamlined efficient and accessible.
 On the angel side… it makes them a destination for some of the best deal flows, because they’re going to be able to fill their rounds quickly and efficiently.
 I think it’s a really interesting new model for the Ontario space.”